Regular medical care is an important part of Alzheimer's treatment. Use these seven tips to stay on top of your loved one's care.

 Medical Appointment Checklist (PDF file requiring Adobe Reader)

-- A guide for older people: Talking with your doctor.
-National Institute on Aging. http://www.nia.nih.gov/health/publication/talking-your-doctor.
+- Caring for a person with Alzheimer's disease.
+National Institute on Aging. https://www.nia.nih.gov/alzheimers/publication/caring-person-ad/understanding-how-ad-changes-people-challenges-and-coping.
 Accessed Sept.
-24, 2013.
+29, 2016.